There's a Reason Why It's Called "The Dating Game"

 Likewise, when dating, women are better off assuming from the very beginning, that they are in charge of the game---but only because they understand how to play an excellent offense.
 As they say in sports: The best defense is a good offense.
 In fact, this truth applies to all aspects of life, of which dating is only one area.

-Although dating has some features of sportsmanship, it should not be treated as a competition.
-We must not date with the idea that one person suffers a loss while the other one wins.
-Dating should never be a thing of chalking up points and "smashing" the opponent.
+Although dating has some features of sportsmanship, it should not be treated as a competition, per se.
+We need not date with the idea that one person suffers a loss while the other one wins.
+Dating should nor be a thing of chalking up points and "smashing" the opponent.
 Rather, the goal is to have two wins, not one.
 In the final analysis, winning in the game of love means that two people have found hapiness together.

 The Fear of "Players"